 I ended up using one of the basic bodyweight routines, but I’d love to see a couple of short segments added to the app specifically for warming up.
 [UPDATE: Keelo says both warm-ups and cooldowns have been added to the app’s newest update.
 Available now.
 Woo hoo!]

 Should You Get It?
 For sure.
 Start with the free fitness app download and try out what’s there.
 You can always unlock more workouts if needed.
 I was happy I went for the upgrade.
-Available at the App Store for iPhone, iPad and Apple Watch; upgrade options vary from a few bucks to $47.99/year CND ($39.99/year USD).
+Available at Google Play and the App Store; upgrade options vary from a few bucks to $47.99/year CND ($39.99/year USD).